 (5) Use public transport

-Destinations that can fulfil these expectations will be successful in attracting tourists.
+Destinations that can fulfill these expectations will be successful in attracting tourists.
 Hence, responsible tourism is the way forward for all tourism offerings in the Caribbean.
-Community-based tourism fits perfectly this expectation of the 21st century tourist.
+Community-based tourism fits perfectly this expectation of the 21st-century tourist.

-As professor and dean of graduate studies at University of The Bahamas, do you experience growing interest in the topic of sustainability among students or colleagues?
+As a professor and dean of graduate studies at the University of The Bahamas, do you experience a growing interest in the topic of sustainability among students or colleagues?